llmOS/opencopilot/README.md

 ### 5. Create your own copilot

 After seeing how easy it is to set up a copilot, you can now create your own and level it up step by step.
-For this, see [docs.opencopilot.dev](https://docs.opencopilot.dev/improve/customize-your-copilot)
+For this, see [docs.opencopilot.dev](https://docs.opencopilot.dev/improve/customize-your-copilot), or check a more detailed example of the AWS copilot in the [examples directory](examples/aws_copilot/).

 ## 🔍 Stack Overview
 OpenCopilot provides one coherent end-to-end stack which is purposely designed for building a variety of copilots.
 From LLM selection (OSS LLMs upcoming), knowledge base, monitoring, evaluation, etc - it covers all the needs to build a useful copilot.